jonlpersson/ed-latimore/site/_posts/2023-11-19-expected-value-an-old-way-to-make-new-decisions.md

 This is one of many reasons why airplane safety is such a big deal.

-The worst-case scenario is death--and there really isn’t an in-between.
+The worst-case scenario is death–and there really isn’t an in-between.
 Flying is so safe that if you try to calculate the odds of any given flight crashing (simplistically, the number of crashes divided by the total number of flights), you get a number so small that most calculators simply return a “0”.

-In other words, the EV of a plane crash is so bad that it can’t be allowed to happen--and when it does, it’s (rightfully so) big news.
+In other words, the EV of a plane crash is so bad that it can’t be allowed to happen–and when it does, it’s (rightfully so) big news.
 Compare that to the number of automobile crashes and people who die as a result of them for any given year.

 I find it hilarious that \*far\* more people are afraid of flying than driving, considering that you effectively have no chance of dying from a plane crash.
 Meanwhile, your odds of dying in a car accident hover between [1 and 4 in 10,000 (.0001-.0004)](https://injuryfacts.nsc.org/motor-vehicle/historical-fatality-trends/deaths-and-rates/#:~:text=The%20population%20motor%2Dvehicle%20death,vehicles%2C%20a%2096%25%20improvement.).&nbsp;